dragoncoder047/ulisp-esp32/README.md

     * `.quit`: Closes the serial port, and exits from the application.
 * Status Bar: Shows whether the program is running, waiting for input at the REPL, crashed because of an error, etc.
 * Right Status: Doesn't do anything on its own, but if your program prints out something of the form `$!rs=foo!$`, it will hide that string in the Serial Monitor, and put `foo` in the Right Status area.
 This is useful if you want to monitor the state of a pin in a loop, and you don't want to overload the Serial Monitor with a barrage of text.
 * Memory Usage: Shows the percentage of memory used by your program in a couple of different ways and also changes color depending on how much memory is used.
+This is updated after every garbage collection.
 * Last GC Info: Shows how many garbage collections have been done since the start of the program, and how much was freed on the most recent GC.